asiddiqi18/Trivia-Plugin/README.md

 These are the commands registered for Trivia:

-- `/triviaTreasure` - opens the menu to either start the game or modify questions & rewards. (*triviaTreasure.admin*)
+- `/trivia` - opens the menu to either start the game or modify questions & rewards. (*trivia.admin*)
-- `/triviaTreasure start <# of rounds>` - a shortcut to quickly start a triviaTreasure game with # of rounds.
-Not specifying # will default to 10. (*triviaTreasure.admin*)
+- `/trivia start <# of rounds>` - a shortcut to quickly start a triviaTreasure game with # of rounds.
+Not specifying # will default to 10. (*trivia.admin*)
-- `/triviaTreasure stop` - a command to immediately stop the current triviaTreasure match in-progress. (*triviaTreasure.admin*)
+- `/trivia stop` - a command to immediately stop the current triviaTreasure match in-progress. (*trivia.admin*)
-- `/triviaTreasure skip` - a command to skip the current question being asked during a triviaTreasure match in-progress.
+- `/trivia skip` - a command to skip the current question being asked during a triviaTreasure match in-progress.
-  (*triviaTreasure.admin*)
+  (*trivia.admin*)
-- `/triviaTreasure version` - shows the plugin's version, API version, and author, (*triviaTreasure.admin*)
+- `/trivia version` - shows the plugin's version, API version, and author, (*trivia.admin*)
-- `/triviaTreasure reload` - a command to reload the local plugin files after you've made changes to them. (*triviaTreasure.admin*)
+- `/trivia reload` - a command to reload the local plugin files after you've made changes to them. (*trivia.admin*)
-- `/triviaTreasure stats` - shows the player's stats, including their win count, money and experience earned (*triviaTreasure.player*)
+- `/trivia stats` - shows the player's stats, including their win count, money and experience earned (*trivia.player*)
-- `/triviaTreasure schedule` - shows the time until the next scheduled game if it is enabled (*triviaTreasure.player*)
+- `/trivia schedule` - shows the time until the next scheduled game if it is enabled (*trivia.player*)
-- `/triviaTreasure help` - a helpful command to get an in-game reference to the commands above. (*triviaTreasure.player*)
+- `/trivia help` - a helpful command to get an in-game reference to the commands above. (*trivia.player*)

 ## Demo